cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: a person who hoards wealth and spend as little money as possible.
 | Usage: His miserly great-uncle proved to be worth nearly $1 million.
 |

+A :abbr:`PCC (police and crime commissioner)` had backed a proposal to make attacking service animals a criminal offence.

+Nottinghamshire PCC Paddy Tipping has written to the government asking ministers to support Finn's Law, which would give police dogs and horses the same status as injured officers.

+Police dog Quantum suffered stab wounds on 15 March in Nottingham.
+He had nine stitches and will need specialist trainning before his is able to return to duty. [缝了九针]